zdafoe/zcrypt-command-line-encryption/README.md

 But all of the c++ and python should be compatible with any system as i did not use any system specific code.

-Also for version 2 there is a minimum file size of about 200 bytes Version 3 currently has a maximum file size of about 100 Megabytes
+Also for version 2 there is a minimum file size of about 200 bytes

+  Version 3 can encrypt/decrypt any file size